kevin-ashton/nano-test-runner/readme.md

 * Global Variable - `describe` , `test` and other helpers must be imported intentionally.
 Everything is meant to be very explicit.
 * `beforeEach` - Once again contributes to the indirection of how the code is being executed, which in turns adds to the cognitive overload.
 * Test Coverage - There are great use cases for this but the reality is most projects lack sufficient resources to implement this feature.
 In addition too many teams implement them early on when large architectural decisions are being made resulting in a significant amount of time being lost reworking the tests.
-These tend to make more sense for a mission critical (aka cannot tolerate many bugs) after the code base has begun to mature.
-For projects where this make sense they should transition to library that supports this.
+Coverage tests can make for a mission critical (aka cannot tolerate many bugs) after the code base has begun to mature.

 ### Potential Future Additions

 * Print out "In Progress" with the test description when executing
 * Add `xdescribe` and `odescribe` functionality
 * Directory scanner that generate test files that can easily be debugged with watch functionality so it runs on file changes
-* Max execution time for async tests
+* Add a max execution time option for async tests

 ### Final Note